<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Collections Centre

-Following Morris' principles of building from the best quality components at the keenest price, the engine and gearbox were the same as those in the contemporary Morris Oxford car.
+The new truck followed Morris’ principles of building from the best quality components at the keenest price, including using parts and engines from their passenger cars; the engine and gearbox in the T-Type were the same as those in the contemporary Morris Oxford car.
 For simplicity and economy, brakes were on the rear wheels only and no electric starter was fitted.
+With a wide variety of body styles available, Morris trucks soon became popular with many firms including the Co-op, the Post Office, Shell and B.P.